Shoppers World Danforth: Redevelopment as mall

 In 1962, it was redeveloped into a mall.
-The mail was built to serve the rapidly growing population of East York and Scarborough.
+The mall was built to serve the rapidly growing population of East York and Scarborough.
 Developer Elder Mines (later Peel-Elder) would go on to build a similarly named Shoppers World Brampton mall a few years later.
 It was an early Canadian example of what would soon become ubiquitous: the fully enclosed and air conditioned, suburban shopping mall.
-When it opened it advertised itself as "the world's largest all electrically heated and air conditioned mall" The mall was 98% leased, shortly after opening.
+When it opened it advertised itself as "the world's largest all electrically heated and air conditioned mall."
+The mall was 98% leased shortly after opening.

 The anchor tenant was Eaton's, marking only the second time Eaton's had opened a store outside of a downtown area.
 Another original tenant was a branch of Murray Koffler's drug store.
 Previously the stores had all been called Koffler's Drugs, but the new store adopted the name of the mall as Shoppers Drug Mart.
 Finding the name a great success, Koffler soon applied it to the entire chain.
-The facility covered 300000 sqft and was the primary shopping mall for the entire eastern Greater Toronto Area until supplanted a decade later by Scarborough Town Centre, which opened in 1973.
+The facility covered 300000 sqft and was the primary shopping mall for the entire eastern Greater Toronto Area until supplanted a decade later by Scarborough Town Centre, which opened in May 1973.

 The Eaton's store was converted to a Zellers in the early 1990s.
 Target purchased most Zellers leaseholds in 2012, and reopened it as a Target store in 2013.
 Target left in early 2015, and the store was purchased by Lowe's Canada during Target's bankruptcy liquidation.
-The new Lowe's location opened to the public in June 2016.
+The new Lowe's location opened to the public in June 2016 and closed in 2023.